-An ordinary sheet of plastic is proving to be a simple and effective alternative to expensive, harmful insecticides for controlling major potato pest.
-Researchers at the International Potato Center (CIP) working in the high Andes have discovered this simple technology, which not only helps farmers but also protects biodiversity and the environment.
+An ordinary sheet of plastic is proving to be a simple and effective alternative to expensive, harmful insecticides for controlling a major potato pest.
+Researchers at the International Potato Center (CIP) working in the high Andes have discovered this simple technology, not only helping farmers but also protecting biodiversity and the environment.

 “The plastic barriers reduce the weevil population enormously,” said Kroschel.
 “So if an entire farming community applies this method for several seasons, we can effectively minimize the weevil population and ultimately could get to a point where farmers can produce potatoes without needing any special weevil control.”

 Also important is the technology’s potential impact on insect biodiversity.
 The application of broad-spectrum insecticides affects not only weevils but also their natural enemies, upsetting species’ natural balance and diversity.
 Prolonged insecticide use in the Andes has degraded populations of parasitoid and predator insect species, such as ladybirds and hoverflies, which help control other potato pest populations such as potato tuber moth and aphids.

 “We study how we can influence agricultural systems by bringing in more biodiversity to augment natural enemies and get a more stabilized agroecosystem,” explained Kroschel.
 “The plastic barrier is a simple but effective tool that we can use toward that goal.”